Generally considered healthy and hardy, Maine Coons are also prone to genetic diseases, which raises questions about the Maine Coon life expectancy.

 Although old Maine Coons have an altered sleep cycle, as long they still get enough sleep time and naps, they may live longer.

 Generally, Maine Coons are skilled hunters with strong hunting instincts.

-Watch your cat, see if they accurately sense anything approaching up to them, even when they are old.
+Watch your cat, and see if they accurately sense anything approaching them, even when they are old.

 4. A Sleek Body Physique

-If a cat is given a high quality, balanced diet, and physical exercise, it will maintain ideal body weight and size, which further increases its life expectancy.
+If a cat is given a high-quality, balanced diet, and physical exercise, it will maintain its ideal body weight and size, which further increases its life expectancy.

 5. How The Cat Is Jumping

 Maine Coons are an energetic cat breed with impressive leaping ability.

 If your cat can still leap significant distances and heights as it grows older, this may be a sign that your Maine will live longer.

 Cats that are likely to live past the average life expectancy tend to bond well with their owners, even in old age.